How to boost your child’s calcium intake on a dairy free diet

 2. Firm Tofu

 Firm tofu which has been made with a calcium firming agent such as a calcium sulphate or calcium chloride is one of best plant based calcium sources.
-Half a cup of firm tofu will provide approximately 400mg of calcium.
+A 100g serving of tofu will provide 320mg of calcium.
 A great way to include tofu in the diet is added into a stir-fry.

 3. Canned salmon and sardines

 Both canned salmon and sardines provided you eat the bones are great calcium rich options.
-A small can of salmon, drained (80g) contains approximately 200mg calcium and sardines 300mg.
+A small can of salmon contains approximately 150-200mg and sardines 200-270mg, depending on brand.
 Try adding sardines onto toast, salmon as a sandwich filling or making up salmon patties for a tasty lunch or dinner.

 4. Nuts and Seeds